 - As a last resort, uninstall and reinstall the app again.

-If this quick fix didn't work for you, don't worry.
-We have step-by-step instructions for 7 more methods below.
+If this quick fix didn't solve the discord not opening issue, don't worry.
+We have step-by-step instructions for 7 more methods below to fix discord won't open error.

 Because many Discord issues have the same solution, we compiled a wide variety of troubleshooting methods for you to use when Discord isn't working on Windows.
 Our methods were written using the latest Windows 10 operating system.